KARENSHF/Quantum-Algorithms-Simulator/README.md

 ## Overview

 The Quantum Algorithms Simulator repository aims to provide a comprehensive collection of quantum algorithms, simulations, and educational materials.
-Quantum computing is a rapidly evolving field, and this repository serves as a valuable resource for developers, researchers, and enthusiasts interested in exploring the potential of quantum algorithms.
+Quantum computing is a rapidly evolving field, and this repository serves as a valuable resource for developers, researchers, and enthusiasts interested in exploring the potential of quantum

 ## Contents